California Box Elder is a deciduous tree, usually 30', possible

 Rosa californica (California Rose), Rhamnus californica (Coffeeberry),

 Salix species (willow), Populus species (cottonwood), and Rubus ursinus

-Acer negundo californicum tolerates sand, clay and seasonal flooding.
+Acer negundo var. californicum tolerates sand, clay and seasonal flooding.

-Acer negundo californicum's foliage turns a different color in the fall, color is lt-green and type is deciduous.
+Foliage of Acer negundo var. californicum turns a different color in the fall, has color lt-green and is deciduous.

 Flower of Acer negundo var. californicum has color pink.